 Transects will begin at the margin of the active channel or where the initial band of riparian trees starts, whichever comes first.
-The transects will be perpendicular to the main axis of the stream and extend 30m as measured on the ground.
-The transects will be 5m wide and will be subdivided into up to three sections or zones, with Zone 1 being closest to the water.
+They will be perpendicular to the main axis of the stream and extend 30m as measured on the ground.
+The transects will be 5m wide and subdivided into up to three sections or zones, with Zone 1 being closest to the water.